Antir1ad/notational-celerity/README.md

 # Notational Celerity

-A platform-independent clone of Notational Velocity, built with Python and PyQt5.
+A platform-independent homage to Notational Velocity, built with Python and PyQt5.
 This app aims to replicate the design and feature set of the original Notational Velocity, including:

 - Instant search-as-you-type
 - Minimalist, distraction-free interface